-(1) In the case of independently practicing physicians, the payment for medical services can be direct or indirect.
+- (1) In the case of independently practicing physicians, the payment for medical services can be direct or indirect.
 In the case of direct payment, the display within the practice of the applied rates is mandatory.
-The rates will be set by each physician, with the exception of medical services provided on the basis of a contract.

-(2) The independently practicing physician can refuse to provide further services in case of non-payment of due fees by the requester, with the exception of cases that need emergency medical assistance or are in imminent danger.

-(3) The practicing of disloyal competition within the practicing of medicine or related to it is forbidden.

-(4) Disloyal competititon constitutes every action, position or form of manifestation by the physician, the employed staff, collaborators or their intermediaries, undertaken with the purpose to preserve or attract customers or to increase the income obtained through medical activity, to the detriment of competitors, for example:

-a) the appropriation or trying to appropriate customers by discrediting a peer;

-b) charging lower fees than the average fees or the quality of the services, both from the point of view of the profession's prestige, and that of honesty toward the patient, with the purpose to attract customers or to increase the income obtained through medical activity, to the detriment of competitors, with the risk of providing inferior quality services, as well as granting discounts/dispensations/staggered arangements in regards to outstanding fees;

-c) attracting/building consumer loyalty by offering any kind of material advantages;

-d) head hunting staff trained and formed at a competing medical establishment;

-e) determining the representatives of any authorities/institutions to advise all requesters to turn to a certain medical establishment;

-f) not issuing or issueing irregularly vouchers/fiscal receipts/invoices for the services charged;
+The rates will be set by each physician, with the exception of medical services provided on the basis of a contract. - (2) The independently practicing physician can refuse to provide further services in case of non-payment of due fees by the requester, with the exception of cases that need emergency medical assistance or are in imminent danger. - (3) The practicing of disloyal competition within the practicing of medicine or related to it is forbidden. - (4) Disloyal competition constitutes every action, position or form of manifestation by the physician, the employed staff, collaborators or their intermediaries, undertaken with the purpose to preserve or attract customers or to increase the income obtained through medical activity, to the detriment of competitors, for example: - a. the appropriation or trying to appropriate customers by discrediting a peer; - b. charging lower fees than the average fees or the quality of the services, both from the point of view of the profession's prestige, and that of honesty toward the patient, with the purpose to attract customers or to increase the income obtained through medical activity, to the detriment of competitors, with the risk of providing inferior quality services, as well as granting discounts/dispensations/staggered arangements in regards to outstanding fees; - c. attracting/building consumer loyalty by offering any kind of material advantages; - d. head hunting staff trained and formed at a competing medical establishment; - e. determining the representatives of any authorities/institutions to advise all requesters to turn to a certain medical establishment; - f. not issuing or issueing irregularly vouchers/fiscal receipts/invoices for the services charged; - g. tasking a professional, even if pro bono, to procure customers or to advertise; - h. granting material advantages to any person for attracting customers;

-g) participating or collaborating in events (radio, tv, electronic, etc.) with the purpose of advertising in view of attracting customers, under any other conditions than those stipulated by law and the present Code;

-h) tasking a professional, even if pro bono, to procure customers or to advertise;

-i) granting material advantages to any person for attracting customers;

-j) any other acts or actions in the sense of the present paragraph, which will be deemed as such by the disciplinary committee, ex officio or following an intimation.

-(5) Free services for philanthropic purposes and not to preserve or attract customers, or increase the income obatined through medical activity, to the detriment of competitors, are allowed in the following cases:

-a) medical assistance to entended family (up to and including the 3rd degree of kinship) or to another physician;

-b) medical services granted to poor people, who cannot pay for them;

-c) other exceptional situations regulated by law.
+- any other acts or actions in the sense of the present paragraph, which will be deemed as such by the disciplinary committee, ex officio or following an intimation. - (5) Free services for philanthropic purposes and not to preserve or attract customers, or increase the income obatined through medical activity, to the detriment of competitors, are allowed in the following cases: - a) medical assistance to entended family (up to and including the 3rd degree of kinship) or to another physician; - b) medical services granted to poor people, who cannot pay for them; - c) other exceptional situations regulated by law.

+CHAPTER VI

-CHAPTER VI Medical Research
+Medical Research